shadybraden/loggifly/README.md

 - With YAML you can use complex Regex patterns, have different keywords & other settings per container and set keywords that trigger a restart/stop of the container.

 > [!Note]
-In previous versions the config file was located in `/app/config.yaml`.
-This path still works but the official path was updated to `/config/config.yaml`.
-LoggiFly will first first look in `/config/config.yaml` and then `/app/config.yaml`.<br>
+In previous versions the default location for the `config.yaml` file was `/app/config.yaml`.
+The old path still works (so not a breaking change) but the new official path is now `/config/config.yaml`.<br>
+LoggiFly will first look in `/config/config.yaml`, and fall back to `/app/config.yaml` if it's not found.<br>
 When `/config` is mounted a config template will be downloaded into that directory.

 <details><summary><em>Click to expand:</em> 🐋 <strong>Basic Setup: Docker Compose (Environment Variables)</strong></summary>